giorgiosironi/jenkins-cd-workshop/tutorials/hello_world_repository.md

 ```

 You can see the Groovy build definition in what is called the [Jenkinsfile](https://github.com/jenkins-cd-workshop/hello-world/blob/master/Jenkinsfile).
 It is equivalent to the [previous job we created](hello_world.md), but being stored in the project itself it's much easier to maintain and to atomically update when the code changes.

+N.B.
+Normally the pipeline is configured to trigger a new build at every new commit on the branch the Jenkinsfile comes from.
+The commit is delivered through a Github hook, which we can't deliver to your localhost, so we will trigger builds manually for maximum control.